avansinformatica/angular-ivt2-examples/angular/angular-forms/README.md

-# Angular Material example
+# Angular Routing app

-This example follows the manual that was described in the corresponding [article at Medium.com](https://medium.com/codingthesmartway-com-blog/angular-material-and-angular-6-material-design-for-angular-6b1a3ee476f0).

-## Installing, building and running
+Angular app that demonstrates routing.
+This app is connected to the serverside application that is [available in this repo](https://github.com/avansinformatica/nosql-ivt2-examples/tree/master/nodejs-persons-server).

+ The app retrieves its data via an online API available [online at Heroku](https://node-persons-server.herokuapp.com/api-docs).

+## Requirements
+- nodejs and npm

+## Usage
+Fork this repo and clone your copy onto your local machine.
+Then run
 ```
 npm install
 npm start
 ```